-With the increasing sophistication of today's home entertainment systems, it often takes numerous remote controls to turn a system on.
-This receiver's unique "TV Auto" feature simplifies that task and greatly reduces the actions needed to bring your entire system to life.
+With the increasing sophistication of today's home entertainment systems, it often takes numerous remote controls to turn on all components in a system.
+This receiver's unique "TV Auto On" function greatly simplifies that task and reduces the actions needed to bring your entire system to life.